git-jit0/NEO/README.md

 # NEO
 NEO is our personalized AI assistant.
-It focuses on single page communication and learns from your input, it doesnot forget your previous responses and responses accordingly.
+It focuses on single page communication and learns from your input, it doesn't forget your previous responses therefore gives you a better ai experience